 KYC requires organizations to verify customers’ identities.
 It’s a broad umbrella term for different policies in different jurisdictions.
 In the United States, KYC is mandatory for organizations that provide financial services.
 It became law as part of the USA Patriot Act of 2001.

 Financial services companies that provide economic services such as banking, investments, and insurance fall into this category.
+Cryptocurrency transactions are also increasingly regulated in the EU and the United States.
 This includes organizations in the fintech, virtual assets, and blockchain sectors.
-Although KYC isn't the law for businesses in other sectors, many organizations have introduced know-your-customer policies, including retail and tech companies.
+Although KYC is not explicitly required for businesses in other sectors, many online companies and services have introduced KYC to reduce fraud and also provide customer due diligence reporting for AML requirements.

 KYC is a crucial compliance procedure that organizations (in all sectors) can no longer ignore.
 With money laundering on the rise, according to the U.S. Department of the Treasury, customers need to provide due diligence to confirm their identities.
 Some customers might be reluctant to do so, and KYC might slow down operations for some companies, but it’s more important than ever.